Andrea Feldman (historian): University work

-In 1992, Feldman worked as an assistant at the Department of History of the University of Yale where she lectured subjects Russian Culture (1824-90), Formation of American Culture (20th Century), History of International Communism and History of the Working Class in America.
-Between 1992 and 1993, she lectured the initial degree of Croatian, Serbian and Bosnian languages at the Department of Slavic Studies at the Yale University.
+In 1992, Feldman worked as an assistant at the Department of History at Yale University where she lectured subjects including the History of International Communism.
+Between 1992 and 1993, she lectured the initial degree of Croatian, Serbian and Bosnian languages at the Department of Slavic Studies at Yale.
 In the fall semester of 1995, she lectured subject Bosnia and Herzegovina - Evolution of Multicultural Society.
 In 1996, she became assistant to prof. Mark Steinberg on the subject Russian Culture (1824-1990).

 Between 1985 and 2020 Feldman worked at the Croatian Institute of History.
 In the academic year 2002-03, she lectured subject History of Serbs for students of a special program of Serbian language, history, and culture at the Faculty of Teacher Education of the University of Zagreb.
 Between 2002 and 2004, she advised Foreign Ministers Tonino Picula and Miomir Žužul on human rights and civil society.
 In 2004, she was appointed a director of the Open Society Institute - Croatia.
 She worked at the position until 2006 when she became executive director of the Institute for Democracy.
 In 2008, she was appointed a deputy director of the Mediterranean Institute for Life Sciences.

 As an external associate at the University Department for Croatian Studies of the University of Zagreb, she lectured subject Women/Gender History in the 19th and 20th centuries.
 She also taught courses in History and Culture of the West (from the French Revolution to the Fall of the Berlin Wall) and the Political and Cultural Formations of the South Slavic Nations at the University of Business Studies in Banja Luka.
 In the academic year 2010-11, she lectured subject of Comparative Politics at the School of Science and Technology of the University of Sarajevo.
 In addition, she also lectured at the University of London, University College London and King's College.

 Feldman is a member of the Croatian Writers' Society (HDP), and member of the Management Board of the Croatian branch of PEN International.